BenDang01/DataAnalytics/README.md

 # Benjamin Dang - Data Analytics Portfolio
 ## About
-Hi, I'm Ben – a passionate data analytics enthusiast with a strong interest in uncovering insights and solving problems through data.
+Hi, I'm Ben – I have a strong interest in uncovering insights and solving problems through data.
+This is a repository to showcase skills, and share my projects.

 My CV in [pdf](https://github.com/tiannaparris/Data-Analysis-Portfolio/blob/main/Tianna%20Parris%20CV.pdf).

-This is a repository to showcase skills, share my projects.

 ## Table of Contents
 - [About](https://github.com/tiannaparris/Data-Analysis-Portfolio/blob/main/README.md#about)